SkillartzHD/HLDS-Shield-1.0.7-/README.md

 HLDS-Shield 1.0.7

 What does it do ?

--fix all the bugs/exploits knowns in the engine HLDS of Valve
+- fix all the bugs/exploits knowns in the engine HLDS of Valve

 Works on reHLDS ?
 -yes , less functions orpheu/okapi , just a few function works , the rest is incompatible